readthedocs/tutorial-template/docs/source/math/predictSimulate.md

 ## Unknown covariance parameters

-In **libKriging** the prediction is computed by plugging the correlation parameters $\boldsymbol{\theta}$ i.e., by replacing these by their estimate obtained by optimizing the chosen objective: likelihood, LOO, MSE or posterior marginal density.
+In **libKriging** the prediction is computed by plugging the correlation parameters $\boldsymbol{\theta}$ i.e., by replacing these by their estimate obtained by optimizing the chosen objective:
+*log-likelihood*, *Leave-One-Out Sum of Squared Errors*, or *marginal posterior density*.
 So the *ranges $\theta_\ell$ are regarded as perfectly known*.
 However, the uncertainty on the GP variance
 $\sigma^2$ and on the nugget variance $\tau^2$ can be taken into account as follows.